 It’s springtime, the warm weather and longer days give us time to see how our gardens and yards can be made more dog-friendly.
 One way is to make sure they’re free of plants that might make them sick; another is to add a few small amenities they’ll enjoy more than digging up the flower bed.
 Here are some dog friendly backyard ideas from Maureen Gilmer, landscape designer, horticulturalist and dog lover.

 Through the ages, fleas have been the bane of existence for humans as well as dogs.
-Before pesticides, it was common to strew herbs over the floor of a home, pub or castle to control vermin.
-The oils in many garden herbs are historic flea repellants, which led to them being dubbed “fleabane.”
+Before pesticides, it was common to use strew herbs over the floor of a home, pub or castle to control vermin and pests naturally.
+The oils in many garden herbs are natural flea repellants, which led to them being dubbed “fleabane.”
 To use them this way, simply cut the branches and strip the leaves to line the bottom of a dog house.
 Or, dry the herbs and leaves and stuff them inside the lining of the dog’s bed, which naturally discourages the pests through the winter months.
 Some of these herbs may also discourage ticks as well.